carl-codling/LucidGTK/README.md

 ## Install:

-* You will need to have Caffe (http://caffe.berkeleyvision.org/) installed in order to use Lucid
+* NB.
+You will need to have Caffe (http://caffe.berkeleyvision.org/) installed in order to use Lucid

-    Download the latest release tarball from http://rebelweb.co.uk/lucid-gtk/ Unpack the tar.gz
+    Download the latest release tarball from http://rebelweb.co.uk/lucid-gtk/<br />
+    Unpack the tar.gz<br />
-    Open a terminal and navigate to the unpacked folder Enter the following commands and enter your password if prompted:
+    Open a terminal and navigate to the unpacked folder<br />
+    Enter the following commands and enter your password if prompted:<br />

         ./configure
         make